ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[array-construction](#user-content-array-construction)_;

-There are circuit expressions to construct and deconstruct circuit values.
+Circuit expressions construct circuit values.
-A construction lists values for all the member variables (in any order);
+Each lists values for all the member variables (in any order);
-there must be at least one member variable currently.
+there must be at least one member variable.
-A single identifier abbreviates a pair consisting of the same identifier separated by dot;
+A single identifier abbreviates a pair consisting of the same identifier separated by colon;
 note that, in the expansion, the left one denotes a member name, while the right one denotes an expression (a variable), so they are syntactically identical but semantically different.
-A deconstruction selects a member variable by name.
-Note that these expressions are delimited, by closing curly braces or identifiers.

 <a name="circuit-construction"></a>
 ```abnf